 GR SH 278 752.
 From A5 traffic lights at Y Fali/Valley take B4545 Trearddur.
 After 2km at Four Mile Bridge fork left at sign to Rhoscolyn 2miles.
 After 2km sharp left at camping symbols.
 After 800m fork right at large white gatepost.

 Trains at Holyhead (10km) (London direct 4.5 hrs) or Valley (5km).
 National Express at Valley (6km).
 Bus 23/25 Holyhead – Rhoscolyn (1km) or 4/44 Holyhead – Four Mile Bridge (3km).
 Ferry: Holyhead – Dublin or Dun Laoghaire.

-This accommodation is by the sea, is available to individuals, is a Green Business Award Winner, has a pub within walking distance and is on the ideal for retreats page, the Hostels with Camping map, the Wales Coast Path, the Lon Las Cymru and the map of accommodation for school groups.
+This accommodation is by the sea, is available to individuals, is a Green Business Award Winner, has a pub within walking distance and is on the map of accommodation for school groups, the ideal for retreats page, the Hostels with Camping map, the Wales Coast Path and the Lon Las Cymru.